commercelayer/commercelayer-sdk/README.md

 ## Getting started

-To get started with Commerce Layer JS SDK you need to install it, then get the credentials that will allow you to perform your API calls, and import the SDK in your application's code.
+To get started with Commerce Layer JS SDK you need to install it, get the credentials that will allow you to perform your API calls, and import the SDK into your application's code.
 The sections below explain how to achieve this.

-> If you want, you can read [this tutorial](https://commercelayer.io/blog/getting-started-with-commerce-layer-javascript-sdk) from Commerce Layer's blog.
+> If you want, you can also read [this tutorial](https://commercelayer.io/blog/getting-started-with-commerce-layer-javascript-sdk) from Commerce Layer's blog.

 ### Installation